newrouge/Tools/README.md

 ![Screenshot from 2023-01-30 15-24-26](https://user-images.githubusercontent.com/79413473/215444935-b9660abf-962c-431c-8395-588b65d8d5ff.png)

 I came to know about this tool in [Payatu](https://payatu.com/)'s tech talk friday.
-This is advanced version of SOCKS proxy it has has a control server hosted on attacker's machine you just have to drop a agent on victim's machine and using that connect back to control server.
-This way multiple different hosts/subnet which can't communicate with each other become rechable from attacker's machine.
+This is advanced version of SOCKS proxy as it has a control server hosted on attacker's machine, you have to drop a agent(executable) on victim's machine and using that connect back to control server.
+This way multiple different hosts/subnet which can't communicate with each other becomes rechable from attacker's machine.

 It can be really helpful while dealing with more than 2 or 3 different hosts.
 Also it is more comptabile with burp suite than socks.

+It requires setting up your interface so follow instructions on official github page.